sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always return `301 Moved Permanently` when a resource has been permanently relocated to a new URL.
+### Always return `301 Moved Permanently` when a resource has been permanently relocated to a new URL
 Use the `301 Moved Permanently` status code to indicate that the requested resource has been permanently moved to a new URL.
 When a client requests a resource that has been relocated, the server responds with a `301 Moved Permanently` status code and includes the new URL in the `Location` header.
 This informs the client that the resource should be